javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter2.md

             - { element: title }
             - ...

-**easybook** will use the following as the default content of this element:
+**easybook** will use the following as the content for this element:

     <h1>{{ book.title }}</h1>
     <h2>{{ book.author }}</h2>